JeremyTZX/nose-cone-visualizer/baseline/README_baseline.md

 # Baseline Nose Cone Visualizer

 ## Purpose
 The baseline version provides a simple reference implementation with geometric parameters defined directly in the code.
-It serves as the original code from which other versions are derived
+It serves as the original code from which other versions are derived.

 ## How to Run
 1. Open `Nose_Cone_Visualizer.m` in MATLAB.